SFGI Direct Bank Review

 - Military ID

-- A United States-based savings or checking account (including routing and account numbers) to fund your SFGI direct account
+- A United States-based savings or checking account (including routing and account numbers) for funding your SFGI direct account

-It is important to collect everything you need before you start applying for an account in order to finish your application in a single timeframe.
+Collect everything you need before you start the application process.
 For security purposes, your session will time out if you leave it inactive for 30 minutes.
 If that happens, you will lose the work you’ve done.
-The same thing will happen if you close out the screen in the middle of the application — there is no "save" option.

 The Bottom Line

-The only account that SFGI Direct offers is a savings account.
-If you need additional services such as checking accounts, loans, or certificates of deposit, then you will have to bank somewhere other than or in addition to SFGI.
+If you need additional services such as checking accounts, loans, or certificates of deposit, then you will need another bank in addition to SFGI.